 No need to panic!

-You can still attempt to clean the grease stain on your own by using the below DIY method, but you should test this on an inconspicuous area on your upholstery.
+You can still attempt to clean the grease stain using the below DIY method, but you should test this on an inconspicuous area of your upholstery.

 The second option is to call ServiceMaster Clean for professional upholstery cleaning services and recommendations.